Analog dual classifier via a time-modulated neuromorphic metasurface: Time-modulated neuromorphic metasurface

 where $\mathbf{\tilde{u}}_{1,3} = [\hat{u}_{1,3}^{[\omega^-]} \hat{f}_{1,3}^{[\omega^-]} \hat{u}_{1,3}^{[\omega]} \hat{f}_{1,3}^{[\omega]} \hat{u}_{1,3}^{[\omega^+]} \hat{f}_{1,3}^{[\omega^+]}]^T$ (see Appendix for detailed structure of $\mathbf{T}$).
 One or more of these frequency channels can be utilized to host independent intelligence tasks via signal multiplexing, as will be shown later, thus manifesting the concept of parallel computing in a single mechanical substrate.
-Second and higher order harmonics can be likewise utilized as additional computational labels, albeit more practically challenging since they comprise less energy \cite{moghaddaszadeh2021nonreciprocal}.
+Second- and higher-order harmonics can be likewise utilized as additional computational labels, although these are more practically challenging since they comprise less energy \cite{moghaddaszadeh2021nonreciprocal}.
 The transfer matrix in Eq.~(\ref{tf}) can be used to derive the scattering properties of a periodic array of such cells, as will be shown next.
+To enable more than two independent computations to be conducted, more than two unit-cell parameters must be modulated, which is feasible in unit-cell geometries with more intricate details or internal architectures (e.g., multiple resonators, higher-order lattices, etc), thereby giving rise to new independent computational channels.

+It is worth noting that we adopt a lumped parameter model for the unit cell with effective inertial and elastic indicators $R_m$ and $R_k$ that can be matched with several configurations of solid continua, so as not to limit the developed framework to a single specific metamaterial design.
+Moreover, the same modeling approach can also be extended to other physical domains, such as optical and acoustic ones.
+For instance, the unit cells depicted in Fig.~\ref{Fig3} represent examples of elastic and acoustic unit cells.
+Each of these unit cells can be modeled as spring-mass systems whose constitutive parameters can then be used to obtain the transmission maps, a requisite step for the neuromorphic metasurface design, as will be outlined next.